AnranAria-Tao/AnranAria-Tao.github.io/_pages/about.md

   Engaged in public and global health studies, with field trips to UCSF and Kaiser Permanente, exploring the relationship between environment and health.

 ---
 **Note**: The template includes placeholder text (e.g., Lorem ipsum) in some sections which can be updated or removed as more information becomes available.
-The structure follows a typical academic/about page format.
-Let me know if you'd like to add more personalization or additional sections!